openego/ding0/doc/usage_details.rst

 Table specification
 -------------------
-In the following a short description is given, which covers all tables.
-Note that all tables own the run_id form the versioning table as foreignKey.
-All tables depend on the existing run_id.
+In the following a short description is given, which covers the structure of all tables.
+Note that all tables own the run_id column form the versioning table as foreignKey.
+All tables depend on the same value in run_id.

 The database schema is selected based on the topic for which the data provides information.